 We believe that the world makes more sense when we have a right view of God and the world.
 Learn about RZIM.

-Tom Price serves as a lecturer at the Oxford Centre for Christian Apologetics and an international speaker with Ravi Zacharias International Ministries.
+Tom Price serves as a lecturer at OCCA The Oxford Centre for Christian Apologetics and an international speaker with Ravi Zacharias International Ministries.
 He was educated in the UK and US, reading philosophy, theology, and Christian apologetics, and is currently undertaking doctoral research in philosophy of religion and film.

 Tom speaks to a variety of audiences around the world and brings his skills as a media-savvy philosopher and cultural critic to topics such as: